SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 In the "**handler**" folder add a new file "**static-files.js**".

-It will behave like a normal handler but instead of returning html it will return file(s).
+It will behave like a normal handler but instead of returning HTML, it will return file(s).

 Our public folder will be the "**content**":